rezeau/moodle-block_glossary_export_to_quiz/README.txt

 5.- Visit your Admin/Notifications page so that the block gets installed.
 This does not create any tables in your moodle database, just a version reference.

 --------------------------------------------------------------
-HOW TO USE block Export Glossary to Quiz for Moodle 2.2 or 2.3
+HOW TO USE block Export Glossary to Quiz for Moodle 2.2 or 2.3 or 2.4
 --------------------------------------------------------------

 A. Export from Glossary to moodle quiz XML file